-Chkrootkit or Check Rootkit is a common Linux security tool which will scan your server for any signs of rootkits or worms which could severely impact the security of your server if they are not removed.
-In this blog post we are going to cover installing chkrootkit on a dedicated server and configure it to run daily and e-mail the results to a system administrator.
+Chkrootkit or Check Rootkit is a common Linux security tool that will scan your server for any signs of rootkits or worms which could severely impact the security of your server if they are not removed.
+In this blog post, we are going to cover installing Check Rootkit on a dedicated server and configuring it to run daily and e-mailing the results to a system administrator.

 1. Move to /usr/local/src

 3. Create file /etc/cron.daily/chkrootkit.sh with the following contents.

 #!/bin/sh ( /usr/local/chkrootkit/chkrootkit ) | /bin/mail -s 'CHROOTKIT Daily Run (ServerNameHere)' firstname.lastname@example.org

 Replace ServerNameHere with the actual server name and email@example.com with your mail address.

 Now you have installed Chkrootkit on the server and set up the cron that will run every day.